collective/rapido.plone/docs/reference/access.rst

 Access control list
 -------------------

-The ACL defined in the app applies to records, not the blocks.
-Blocks are always accessible, if we do not want a block to render an information, we have to implement it in its Python file or use the ``view_permission`` setting.
+The ACL defined in the app applies to records, not to blocks.
+Blocks are always accessible, if we do not want a block to render some information, we have to implement this in its Python file or use the ``view_permission`` setting.

-Moreover, access control only impacts direct HTTP access to records (like openning a record URL, deleting a record from the JSON API, etc.), and it does **not** impact what hapens in block Python files.
+Moreover, access control only impacts direct HTTP access to records (like opening a record URL, deleting a record via the JSON API, etc.), and it does **not** impact what happens in block Python files.

-For instance in the :doc:`../tutorial`, if an anonymous visitor click on the Like button on a page nobody had already vote for, the ``like`` function will create a record.
+For instance in the :doc:`../tutorial`, if an anonymous visitor clicks on the *"Like"* button on a page nobody had voted for yet, the ``like`` function will create a record.

 But an anonymous visitor would not be able to modify this record or to delete it using the JSON API.